-Current College of Saint Mary Pre-PAS Students:
+Current College of Saint Mary PAS Accelerated Entry Pathway Students:

-Current CSM students accepted as pre-PAS students are assigned to a specific future PAS cohort upon admission as a pre-PAS student and will have a guaranteed seat in their assigned PAS cohort as long as all progression requirements are followed and the applicant meets the minimum technical standards for the PAS program.
+Current undergraduate CSM students accepted as PAS-AEP students are assigned to a specific future PAS cohort upon admission as a PAS-AEP student and will progress to their assigned PAS cohort as long as all progression requirements are met and the applicant meets the minimum technical standards for the PAS program.
 College of Saint Mary does not offer advanced placement for the PAS program.

-Acceptance and Progression Requirements:
+For Acceptance and Progression Requirements and Evaluation, go to the PAS Accelerated Entry Pathway section.